ruifig/AutoWatering/src/RP2040_Porting.md

 * Copy over Mux8Channels - DONE
 * Copy over AT24C code - DONE

+* Replace graphics library - DONE
-* Copy over TouchScreen.h/cpp
+* Copy over TouchScreen.h/cpp - DONE
 * Fork DHT library and add it to the project

-* Replace graphics library
+* Porting memory logging
+	* Possibly refactor the memory utility code so it works with Mega and RP2040

 Tests once ported:
 	* Test AT24C save and load